yathit/suitecrm-mobile-app-doc/_posts/2000-02-03-license-management.md

 ## Purchase domain license

 Simply [login to your Sugar, setup] inside Yathit Mobile App.
 If your sugar domain has a subscription, a license will be provision automatically.
-Verify your license on the Sugar Settings page (Menu > Settings > Sugar Settings ) as shown below.
+Verify your license on the Sugar Settings page (Menu > Settings > Sugar Settings ).
+If you have domain license, you will see 'Domain license' under the CRM version as shown below.

 {{ "sm-sugar-settings.png width466" | screenshot }}